flengyel/RYLR998-LoRa/README.md

 # RYLR998-LoRa®

-A python program for 2-way texting with the 33cm band [REYAX RYLR998](https://reyax.com/products/rylr998/) LoRa® module, either with a Raspberry Pi 4, five wires and ten female-female GPIO connectors; or with a PC running WSL2 with Ubuntu and a CP2102 USB 2.0 to TTL serial converter, four wires and eight female-female GPIO connectors.
+A Python program for 2-way texting with the 33cm band [REYAX RYLR998](https://reyax.com/products/rylr998/) LoRa® module, either with a Raspberry Pi 4, five wires, and ten female-female GPIO connectors, or with a Linux PC running Ubuntu (or Debian), a Windows PC running Ubuntu under WSL2 and a CP2102 USB 2.0 to TTL serial converter, four wires, and eight female-female GPIO connectors.
-There are no threads here, only asynchronous non-blocking I/O calls.
+There are no threads here, only asynchronous, non-blocking I/O calls.

 WARNING: Windows requires windows-curses, but this is missing curses.set_escdelay() as of python 3.11